seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 We may of their encounter frankly judge,
 And gather by him, as he is behaved,
 If 't be the affliction of his love or no
-That thus he suffers for.
+That thus he suffers for. /

 **QUEEN GERTRUDE**
-I shall obey you.
+/ I shall obey you.
 And for your part, Ophelia, I do wish
 That your good beauties be the happy cause
 Of Hamlet's wildness: so shall I hope your virtues
 Will bring him to his wonted way again,
-To both your honours.
+To both your honours. /

 **OPHELIA**
-Madam, I wish it may.
+/ Madam, I wish it may.

 *Exit QUEEN GERTRUDE*

 **LORD POLONIUS**
 Ophelia, walk you here.
 Gracious, so please you,
-We will bestow ourselves.
+We will bestow ourselves. /

 *To OPHELIA*

-Read on this book;
+/ Read on this book;
 That show of such an exercise may colour
 Your loneliness.
 We are oft to blame in this,--
 'Tis too much proved--that with devotion's visage
 And pious action we do sugar o'er
-The devil himself.
+The devil himself. /

 **KING CLAUDIUS**
 *\[Aside]*
-O, 'tis too true!
+/ O, 'tis too true!
 How smart a lash that speech doth give my conscience!
 The harlot's cheek, beautied with plastering art,
 Is not more ugly to the thing that helps it
 Than is my deed to my most painted word:
-O heavy burthen!
+O heavy burden!

 **LORD POLONIUS**
 I hear him coming: let's withdraw, my lord.